 One of my favourite moments in “Mad Max – Fury Road” comes when a gigantic armoured truck (or “war rig”) roars past a desolate swamp inhabited by stilt-walking mutants.

-The mutants continue their mysterious swamp-wading activities as the truck passes.
+The mutants continue their mysterious swamp-wading activities as the truck zooms by.

 The mutants are not explained.
 The shot lasts a few seconds.

 But the scene sums up much that is magnificent in the explosion of insanity which is Mad Max: Fury Road.
 If you’re going to set a movie in an imagined post-apocalyptic world, you’d better make that world look exotic, gritty and all-round awesome from start to finish.